LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_motorola.md

     {% include alerts/note.html content="Some newer Motorola devices have a waiting period before you can enable `OEM Unlock` option in the developer options.
 It can sometimes take up to one week." %}

-    {% include alerts/note.html content="If your device is not supported by the Motorola Bootloader Unlock website, you may be able to use an alternative bootloader unlock method like [SunShine](http://theroot.ninja/), though they only support some devices/firmwares." %}

 5. Since the device resets completely, you will need to re-enable USB debugging to continue.

 {% include snippets/before_recovery_install.md %}